Moto Guzzi Le Mans: Le Mans 1000 CI

 The 1000 CI included some updates of the previous version and included a range of new two color paint schemes.
-The Series 3 is commonly called the Le Mans 1000 Mark V NT (new type) and was to be the final incarnation of the standard production line of Le Mans models.
+The Series 3 is commonly called the Le Mans 1000 V NT (new type) and was to be the final incarnation of the standard production line of Le Mans models.
 Near the end of production the half fairing was updated so it contained a dashboard mounted instruments rather than rubber binnacle upon the top yoke.

 Ultima Edizione

-By 1990 it was clear that the 'Big Valve' engine would soon not make the required emission standards, the oversized valves and heavily domed piston where long obsolete.
+By 1990 it was clear that the 'Big Valve' engine would soon fail to make the required emission standards, as the oversized valves and heavily domed piston where long obsolete.
 1992 saw the very last of the Le Mans models with the Ultima Edizone.
-These all black models numbered 1 to 100 came with a certificate and marked the end of the models 17 year production.
+These models numbered 1 to 100 came with a certificate and marked the end of the model's 17 year production run.

-The basic chassis, running gear and engine would very briefly live on in the retro styled Moto Guzzi 1000s aping the style of the original 750S, the precursor to the original 850 Le Mans.
+The basic chassis, running gear and engine very briefly lived on in the retro styled Moto Guzzi 1000s, imitating the style of the original 750S, the precursor to the original 850 Le Mans.